pchemguy/SQLite-SQL-Tutorial/Metadata DB Derived.md

 ### Table columns

 Consider the *pragma_table_xinfo* table-valued function, which takes either the target table name as a string (not an identifier!) or a column identifier.
 In the latter case, each column value should contain a table name, and this option permits the construction of a query collecting database-wide column information.
 The first query retrieves the list of database tables (*tables*), and the second query (*columns*) uses *pragma_table_xinfo* with the retrieved table list in its JOIN clause to produce a database-wide column set.
 A combination of the two via either the subquery construct or common table expressions (CTEs) results in a relatively simple query, but it is instructive to follow the CTEs route.
 [Fig. 1](#TableColumnsCTE) shows a schematic structure of the CTEs query (left panel), which includes two subqueries discussed above.
-The right panel shows the corresponding CTEs code blocks.
+The right panel shows the corresponding CTEs.

 <a name="TableColumnsCTE"></a>
 <div align="center"><img src="https://github.com/pchemguy/SQLite-SQL-Tutorial/raw/gh-pages/Assets/yEd/Table%20Columns.svg" alt="Table Columns and CTE" /></div>
 <p align="center"><b>Fig. 1.
 Structure of the "Table Columns" Query</b></p>

-The combined query below consists of the two CTEs blocks and the following main query (the placement of the *columns* query inside the WITH clause is intentional, and the first CREATE VIEW line can be disregarded).
+The combined query below consists of the two CTEs and the following main query (the placement of the *columns* query inside the WITH clause is intentional, and the first CREATE VIEW line can be disregarded).

 <iframe id="TableColumnsHTML" width="100%" height="325" frameBorder="0"
         src="https://pchemguy.github.io/SQLite-SQL-Tutorial/Table%20Columns.html">